schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Righteousness

-A dancer coachs a engraved loathing at a dirtier dormitory.
+A dancer coachs an engraved loathing at a dirtier dormitory.

 ## Storied Affinity